Brian Souter: InMotion Group

 ManaBus and Naked Bus ceased operation on 15 July 2018, with the bus fleets being sold to Ritchies Transport.
 Reesby Buses was also sold to Ritchies in February 2019.
-Mana Coach Services and Howick & Eastern Buses were sold to Transdev Australasia in October and November 2019 respectively.
-This leaves Fullers Group (Fullers360) as Souter's only subsidiary in New Zealand as of November 2019.
+Mana Coach Services and Howick & Eastern Buses were sold to Transdev in October and November 2019 respectively.
+This leaves Fullers360 as Souter's only subsidiary in New Zealand as of November 2019.

 Institute of Chartered Accountants of Scotland

 In April 2015, Souter was officially appointed vice president of the Institute of Chartered Accountants of Scotland, alongside newly appointed president, Jim Pettigrew.
 Souter, who qualified as a Chartered Accountant in 1984, was the sole nominee for the vice-president role.
 In May 2017 the organisation appointed him as its president.